A Radical Idea

 Most people spend and consume a lot during times of plenty, but when the cycle turns, they have nothing to fall back on.
 God teaches us to save during those times of plenty.
 The record of Joseph is in the Bible for a reason.
 Then in Proverbs, God gives us the example of the ant.
 Ants fill their storehouses all summer during times of plenty so that when the winters of life come, they have an abundance to sustain them.

-We too can smooth out the rough patches in the economic cycles we live in by diligently filling our storehouses in the good years.
+We, too, can smooth out the rough patches in the economic cycles we live in by diligently filling our storehouses in the good years.
 This is a lesson that the wealthy have learned.
 Then when the lean times come, and come they will, they have the funds to do what Joseph did.
 Joseph used what he had stored to accomplish two things:

 1. He fed the people by selling the stored grain.